Thrillex/MovieHooks/README.md

 # MovieHooks
-Create a mivieapp using react hooks
+Create a movie app using react hooks